akanalytics/odonata/docs/README.md

 I started Decemeber 2020.
 Python and Rust are very different from Java, which I had programmed maybe 10 years previous.
 Certainly my first efforts at Rust are not very clean, clever or idiomatic, but the code improves as I revist areas to build improvements.

+Odonata is a joint effort with [Mark](https://github.com/raistrma).
+Bugs in the Rust code will likely be Andy's :-)

 I'm aware that this is now yet another chess engine, with yet another set of Python bindings.
 In part this is because the project was intended as a learning exercise, but also there did not appear to be a Python native extension available.
 If any library owners, either Rust or Python, have or plan native extensions and want to chat about how I can avoid duplication or rationize things in terms of Python chess extension modules, please email (andy at webcalculator dot com)!

 I would describe Odonata as original code but inspired by other libraries, engines, articles and blogs.
 There are some utilities code which are more than inspired and hopefully these have been explicitly credited.
 In particular I use Hoarfrost's magic bitboards for benchmarking (but not movegen), Stockfish wrapper (by zhelyabuzhsky) as a basis for python invocation and JsonRpc (riga) for, well, Json Rpc in the Python interface.

+Andy

 ## Lichess
 Odonata is running as a bot on Lichess.
 You can see her rankings and games here [Lichess](https://lichess.org/@/odonata-bot) .